This post may contain affiliate links, view our disclosure.

 Variations

-- Skip the crust.
-Between you and me, my favorite version of this cheesecake is without the crust!
-Just make sure to line your pan with parchment paper so you don’t have any trouble removing it from the pan.
+- Skip the crust – Between you and me, my favorite version of this cheesecake is without the crust!
+Just make sure to line your pan with parchment paper to make it easy to remove the cheesecake.

-- Nut butter swirl.
-To increase the protein even more, you can swirl in a generous dollop of your favorite nut butter into the batter right before baking.
+- Nut butter swirl – To increase the protein even more, you can swirl in a generous dollop of your favorite nut butter into the batter right before baking.
 Peanut butter, almond butter, hazelnut butter (oooh, or Nutella!) would all be great.
+Make sure to use unsweetened nut butter if you want to keep the carbs down.

-- Serve it saucy.
-Top it with your favorite fruit sauce (or even a spoonful of preserves), caramel, butterscotch, or hot fudge.
+- Serve it saucy – Top it with your favorite fruit sauce (or a spoonful of preserves), caramel, butterscotch, or hot fudge.
 One of my favorite cheesecake toppings is sugar free strawberry jam!

 Note that there’s no need for a water bath if you’re making this into mini cheesecakes.
 However, if you want to help prevent cracking, you can fill a baking tray about halfway full with water and put in on the rack right below the cheesecakes as they cook.